REQUEST FOR PROPOSALS (RFP)

 - LHMP Adoption and Approval: The governing body of each participating jurisdiction will adopt the LHMP upon approval of the Plan from Cal OES and FEMA Region IX.

 Consultant is responsible for preparing an effective, clear, well-organized, and concise formal written Proposal.
 To be considered for selection, Consultants must submit a complete response to this RFP that includes the following mandatory information and/or requirements in the following format and order.
 Failure to provide any of the information requested below may be cause for the Proposal to be rejected.

 The Consultant’s Technical Proposal package shall contain the following:

-Introduction of Project proposal including a statement of Project understanding, a discussion of how the objective of the scope of work will be accomplished, the name of the firm submitting the proposal, its mailing address, telephone number, and the name of the individual to contact, if further information is require.
+Introduction of project proposal including a statement of project understanding, a discussion of how the objective of the scope of work will be accomplished, the name of the firm submitting the proposal, its mailing address, telephone number, and the name of the individual to contact, if further information is required.
 Any participating firms and proposed sub-consultants shall be identified and included in the proposal.

 - Statement of Qualifications

 - A description of the firm’s capabilities and experience on similar projects.